HeitorAlmeida/pac-man/README.md

 # Stages

-Stages can be created with simple text files written very intuitively.
+Stages can be created and added to the game with simple text files written very intuitively.
 There's a specific digit corresponding to each kind of tile that can be used to make a stage, and you can understand them all in a glance at one of the available stage files.

-# Art (?)
+# Files

+In this repository I've  made available the entire Assets folder for the Unity project.
+By replacing the folder with the same name on a new project and resolving some minor platform version issues that will most likely arise, one should be able to get the project running in no time.
 I drew the (few) sprites the game required.

 # Contact